 The type of filter that you choose to have installed in your home heating system could have a big impact on both air quality and efficiency.
 With this in mind, we thought it would prove useful to take a look at the main types available in Toronto and how they affect the performance of a domestic furnace.
-In addition to the different types that are available, you will also need to consider the MERV rating of any filters you install, i.e. the percentage of small particles that they will trap as the air flows through your furnace
+In addition to the different types that are available, you will also need to consider the MERV rating of any filters you install, i.e. the percentage of small particles that they will trap as the air flows through your newly installed furnace.

 Choosing a Furnace Installation Filter